 * Laundry supplies: liquid detergent, bleach

-Donations can be brought to Franciscan Ministries' main offices at the Centennial Barn (110 Compton Road) during regular business hours.
+Donations may be brought to Franciscan Ministries' main offices at the Centennial Barn (110 Compton Road) during regular business hours.
 For Peddler donations, we will direct you to their drop box nearby on campus.

 We rely on a small staff and dedicated volunteers to run the center each day.
 Volunteers, particularly those with a social work or medical background, are always needed.